1. SUNY College of Technology at Alfred

 Excellent communication skills, outstanding marketing strategy skills, and consumer psychology are crucial to succeeding as an outside sales representative.
 Apart from this, you must enjoy traveling and must be proficient with presentation software, spreadsheet, and word processing.
 The annual salary of an outside sales representative is $71,145, and the educational background is a bachelor's degree in business management or other related disciplines.

-Mouse over a state to see the number of active outside sales representative jobs in each state.
-The darker areas on the map show where outside sales representatives earn the highest salaries across all 50 states.
+Mouse over a state to see the number of active direct sales representative jobs in each state.
+The darker areas on the map show where direct sales representatives earn the highest salaries across all 50 states.

 |Rank||State||Number of Jobs||Average Salary|